 West Bank is an archaeological paradise – so far 800 tombs explored

 LUXOR, EGYPT: It was here by the Nile River the ancient Egyptians choose to witness their civilization.
 Later telling the world that they were the first to create an open human history.
 Today Luxor is unique, because this city has the largest open museum combining one third of the word´s monuments.
 And archaeologists from around the world continue searching for more tombs, Kings and Queens.

-On November 4th they celebrate the national day of Luxor, on the day the British Howard Carter in 1922 discovered Tutankhamen cemetery when he saw tons of gold at the end of a tunnel in the Valley of the Kings.
+On November 4th they celebrate the national day of Luxor.
+The day the British Howard Carter in 1922 discovered Tutankhamen cemetery.
+Carter saw tons of gold at the end of a tunnel in the Valley of the Kings.
 Today King-Tut is by far the most famous Egyptian pharaoh.
-The selection at the cemetery located at Kings and Queens Valley includes 358 pieces, some of which were made of pure gold.
+The selection at the cemetery located at Kings and Queens Valley includes 358 pieces.
+Some of which were made of pure gold.
 While the king´s linen-wrapped mummy is visible in a glass box, 3,400 years after he passed away, his gold mask will be on display in Cairo´s new Grand Egyptian Museum, set to be the world´s largest archaeological museum when it opens in 2018 just beyond the Great Pyramids of Giza.

 The Egyptology lovers have always been attracted towards Luxor and the Karnak Temple.
 Karnak is well known by its fronting obelisks and by Ramsis II, built over 2000 years, on the east bank of Nile River.